fossasia/badgemagic.fossasia.org/README.txt

 == Screenshots ==

-1. Go to https://dev.twitter.com and Sign In
+1. Go to https://apps.twitter.com and Sign In
-2. Top right, hover your name/icon, go to My Application
-3. Create a new Application
+2. Create a new Application
-4. Fill a name for your App, a description (this is for you) and your website address (URL)
+3. Fill a name for your App, a description (this is for you) and your website address (URL)
-5. Click "Create my access token"
+4. Click "Create my access token"
-6. If you've already installed in the "Simple Twitter Tweets" plugin go to Appearance->Widgets (otherwise install it first then go here)
+5. If you've already installed in the "Simple Twitter Tweets" plugin go to Appearance->Widgets (otherwise install it first then go here)
-7. Drag the "Simple Twitter Tweets" widget your widget area of choice
+6. Drag the "Simple Twitter Tweets" widget your widget area of choice
-8. Fill in the widget options and correlating Twitter Application OAuth requirements, just copy and paste
+7. Fill in the widget options and correlating Twitter Application OAuth requirements, just copy and paste
-9. New options for "Twitter Follow Button" and what elements to display
+8. New options for "Twitter Follow Button" and what elements to display
-10. Style how you like, "Your Tweets your way"
+9. Style how you like, "Your Tweets your way"

 == Changelog ==
+= 3.2 =
+* [Added] SSL reference for avatar (profile pic) images for secure pages
+* [Added] Check for data retrieval, handles foreach warning (bullet proof old bug)
+* [Added] Defined 'ago' so when not used handles warning
+* [Added] Clean inputs no whitespace issue
+* [Updated] URL for Twitter apps creation updated (as it was moved)

 = 3.1 =
 * [Fixed] Serialization error fixed - changed base_64 fix for 4-byte emoji strip